2126644/mykict/README.md

 ## Features

 ### Student Features
-- View dashboard showing current academic year, semester, and GPA summary.
+- Student dashboard showing profile details, upcoming semester summary and courses details, and GPA and CGPA progress chart.
-- Generate study plans for the next semester, automatically calculating semester and year rollover.
-- Enforces prerequisite checks before allowing course selection.
-- Validates credit hour limits per semester to avoid under/overloading.
-- Filter courses by department, specialization, category, and semester.
 - Profile update and management.
+- View suggested courses based on their programme, year and semester (automatically calculating semester and year rollover)
+- Track CGPA and GPA progress through a chart.
+- Use a calculation and forecasting tool to project academic performance.
+- Chat with AI-powered academic advisor in chatbot.

 ### Administrator Features
+- Admin dashboard with summary reports (graphs of student enrollment for each course, department and specialization).
 - Manage courses: add, edit, delete courses with detailed metadata including pre-requisites, specialization, and category.
 - Bulk deletion of multiple courses.
-- Manage departments and specializations.
-- View security and activity logs.
-- Admin dashboard with summary reports.

-### Security & Authentication
-- Laravel Fortify integration with email-based OTP two-factor authentication (2FA).
-- Passwords hashed using Argon2id with an additional per-user manual salt for enhanced security.
-- Login attempts rate limiting to prevent brute force attacks.
-- Session management and CSRF protection out of the box with Laravel.
+- Filter courses by department, specialization, category, programme and year.
+- Search courses by course code and course title.
+- Sort courses by each column.

 ### UI & UX
 - Responsive design leveraging Bootstrap 5 and Google Fonts (Poppins).